StadlerlabRice/WW-CoV2-project/README.md

 	- `3.1-weekly_comparison plots.Rmd` : plotting multiple graphs into a html file - for the weekly comparisons (called by `3-weekly..` script)
 2. Minor tasks (_lots of them_) are modularized into functions, and written in multiple `.R` files in the `scripts_general functions` folder
 	- If you are ever looking for a specific function called by the program _(for debugging specific errors and such)_, and are confused which general_function script it is in: open `git bash` or `Terminal` in linux/mac and type `grep -r "plot_mean_sd" *.R` ; replace `plot_mean_sd` with the function/code snippet you are looking for. _This will search all the `.R` files in the current folder for this specific text._
-	- There are a couple of **custom plotting functions** using ggplot2 that do most of the plotting in the `.Rmd` scripts.
+	- There are a couple of **custom plotting functions** using ggplot2 that do most of the plotting in the `.Rmd` scripts. `g.8-plot_mean_sd_jitter` and `g.9-plot_scatter`.
 The main advantage of these functions is that I put in defaults for frequently used kinds of plots so you can make many different plots with slight variants in the x_axis variable : `x_var`, y_axis variable = `y_var`, colour_variable = `colour_var`... quite easily with less repetitive code. **Definitely look through the arguments list of the plotting functions before using them/to troubleshoot for unexpected plotting errors.**
+	- If you have a readymade csv file output by the script with the data you want to plot, just proceed to source the `0-general_functions_main.R` and `read.csv('path_to_file', col_names = TRUE)` then you can get right into the plotting using the functions mentioned above

 ## Readme step by step guide
 ### Current workflow for COVID data analysis